Most people will travel from Shinjuku to Kawaguchiko for a day trip to the Mount Fuji area.

 The train stations and cabins are also regularly disinfected and cleaned.
 Major stations will have disinfectants and soap available for use.

-3) Limited Express Azusa / Kaiji + Fujikyuko Line: Quick and Convenient Way to Get to the Destination From the 23 Wards of Tokyo
+3. Limited Express Azusa / Kaiji + Fujikyuko Line: Quick and Convenient Way From Tokyo to Fuji (2h 20m/3,930 yen)

 Before the Fuji Excursion Express was in place, the JR Chuo Azusa / Kaiji + Fujikyuko Line transfer route was the fastest way to get from Tokyo to Kawaguchiko and Fuji-Q Highland by train.